jodythornburg/sparkbox-apprenticeship-docs/journal/journal-entry-week-2.md

 # Journal Entry - Week 2 (1-19 - 1-23)
 Alright, the second week of my apprenticeship at Sparkbox is behind me, and I already feel like I’m learning a lot.
 But the more I learn, the more I realize how far I still have to go.
 During week 2 I dug deeper into the command line, and GIT, while getting my feet wet with the Ruby language.
-I also finished readying the 37 Signals book "Getting Real," and plan to frame this journal entry within the context of that book.
+I also finished reading the 37 Signals book "Getting Real," and plan to frame this journal entry within the context of that book.
 So, here’s how I got real in my second week as a Sparkbox apprentice.

 ## Getting Real
 My most important takeaway from reading this book was to stop talking about doing things, and actually do them.
 I think this is an issue that plagues lots of creative people: plenty of great ideas, but way too little execution.
 I’ve spent a lot of time talking about things I want to make: